-In 2018 the uptake of milk recording was slightly ahead of 2017.
-Milk recording levels were at 0.68 million cows (across 6,200 herds.
-The development of an App in 2018 that recorders use on farm was a significant development, removing paper and helping increase turnaround times in the process.
+In 2019 the uptake of milk recording was ahead of 2018.
+Milk recording levels were at 0.8 million cows (across 6,900 herds).
+The on-going use of the Milk Recording App developed in 2018 that recorders use on farm continues to help in removing paper and helping reduce errors and turnaround times in the process.

 The EDIY (electronic do-it-yourself) service continues to work well for farmers because it reduces the cost of getting into milk recording by allowing the rental of meters.
 The cost of the EDIY meters, while relatively high on a unit basis, is minimised through achieving high utilisation over many farms.
 This service has continued to attract herds to milk recording as well as taking the place of the conventional recording service.
-35% of herds milk recorded in 2018 were recorded under the EDIY service.
+35% of herds milk recorded in 2019 were recorded under the EDIY service.